Epistemic Phase Transitions in Mathematical Proofs

-Even allowing for rhetorical exaggeration, the commonness of sentiments like Poincar\'{e}'s among practicing mathematicians points to additional epistemic processes for both discovery and justification.
+Worse yet, mathematicians themselves often go out of their way to disclaim the precision required by the formalist picture.
+Henri Poincar\'{e} writes, for example, that he is ``absolutely incapable of adding without mistakes''~\cite{poincare1910mathematical}, a claim that, for the formalist, bears comparison to a neurosurgeon boasting of an unsteady hand.
+Even allowing for rhetorical exaggeration, the commonness of sentiments like Poincar\'{e}'s among practicing mathematicians points to additional epistemic processes for justification.
 Mathematicians describe, for example, posing questions to nature by the checking of cases~\cite{polya1954mathematics}, drawing on abductive or analogical principles~\cite{abduction_thesis,lakatos2015proofs}, and using intuition and idiom~\cite{bill}.

+As part of resolving this paradox, we emphasize a key distinction.
+One the one hand, there is the question of how a proof establishes its claims; on the other, how we establish that it has established those claims.
+In the formalist picture, these are identical, but they need not be so in general.
+A proof may be a series of logical deductions, but we can come to understand how those deductions are correct by non-deductive methods.

+Our goal in this paper is to study how this might work.
+We present a simple model of how belief formation operates in judging deductive validity, and apply it to an unusual dataset of machine-aided proof networks.
+This provides a new account of how the deductive aspects of a mathematical proof interact with inductive and abductive justifications to produce certainty.

-This paper uses an unusual dataset---machine-aided proof networks---to provide new empirical support for long-standing qualitative accounts of how proofs lead to belief.
-We show that mathematical proofs have a network structure that enables what we refer to as an epistemic phase transition (EPT): informally, while the truth of any particular path of argument connecting two points decays exponentially in force, the number of distinct paths increases.
+We show that the epistemic relationship between claims in a mathematical proof has a network structure that enables what we refer to as an epistemic phase transition (EPT): informally, while the truth of any particular path of argument connecting two points decays exponentially in force, the number of distinct paths increases.
 Depending on the network structure, the number of distinct paths may itself increase exponentially, leading to a balance point where influence can propagate at arbitrary distance~\cite{stanley}.
+Mathematical proofs have the structure necessary to make this possible.

-In the presence of bidirectional inference---\emph{i.e.}, both deductive and abductive reasoning---an EPT enables mathematical arguments to achieve near-unity levels of certainty even in the presence of skepticism about the validity of any particular step.
+In the presence of bidirectional inference---\emph{i.e.}, both deductive and abductive reasoning---an EPT enables a proof to produce near-unity levels of certainty even in the presence of skepticism about the validity of any particular step.
 Deductive and abductive reasoning, as we show, must be well-balanced for this to happen.
 A relative overconfidence in one over the other can frustrate the effect, a phenomenon we refer to as the abductive paradox.